top of page

 • Being able to travel and work is wonderful.
 But remember to close or lock your computer screen on the plane or train where confidential information may be difficult to protect from wandering eyes.

-• Do not enter details of work activities on social media (Facebook, Tweeter, LinkedIn, etc.).
-For instance, consider how your recruiting activities may reveal details about your infrastructure when describing skills and competencies required for an open role.
+• Do not enter details of work activities on social media (Facebook, Twitter, LinkedIn, etc.).
+For instance, consider how your recruiting activities may reveal details about your infrastructure when describing the skills and competencies required for an open role.
 Also, discourage employees from posting pictures of their workspace (at home or onsite).
 Encourage them to be mindful of oversharing.
 A photo showing how hard someone is working may also capture proprietary or sensitive information in the frame.

-• Before attending a public video call, make sure that all private windows, tabs, documents, chats, applications, and any information that should not be shared outside of your company are closed.
+• Before attending a public video call, make sure that all private windows, tabs, documents, chats, applications, and any information that should not be shared outside your company are closed.
 It’s also a good idea to verify participants, if possible, to ensure the audience is not compromised in any way.

 • Share only what is permissible and relevant with authorized vendors and third parties.

-• Do not share any information with someone you do not know (via email or phone) Phishing techniques can be very effective exploiting human vulnerabilities.
+• Do not share any information with someone you do not know (via email or phone) Phishing techniques can be very effective in exploiting human vulnerabilities.
 Seemingly innocent conversations can be weaponized.

 Build these and other critical information security practices into your team meetings.
 Try simple tools like checklists as visual cues to establish new habits.